wcerfgba/soap-backend/README.md

   parameters and adds the score to the database.
 * **DELETE** `/score/:id` - Deletes the score with ID `id`.
 This requires that the user is authenticated as an admin.

+All endpoints return a HTML document by default, but if the header `Accept: application/json` is set then a JSON array is returned instead.

 ## Notes